netdata/netdata/claim/README.md

     Netdata Cloud.
 -   Unable to fetch sources for libwebsockets.
 The install process will continue, but you may not be able to connect this node to Netdata Cloud.
+-   Could not find cmake, which is required to build libwebsockets.
+The install process will continue, but you may not be able to connect this node to Netdata Cloud.
+-   Could not find cmake, which is required to build JSON-C. The install process will continue, but Netdata Cloud support will be disabled.
+-   Failed to build JSON-C. Netdata Cloud support will be disabled.
+-   Unable to fetch sources for JSON-C. Netdata Cloud support will be disabled.

 One common cause of the installer failing to build Cloud features is not having one of the following dependencies on your system: `cmake` and OpenSSL, including the `devel` package.